Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): The weight motivic Chern class Beilinson's regulator

 Therefore thanks to Corollary \ref{WTRD43} the Grassmannian tetralogarithm can be expressed as a linear combination of the motivic correlators $\{z\}_4$ and $\{x,y\}_{3,1}$ with the arguments in $\F$.

-So we get for each $N$ a map from the complex of decorated flags for $GL_N$ to the weight four part of the standard cochain complex of the Lie coalgebra ${\Bbb L}_{\leq 4}(\F)$.
+So we get for each ${n} $ a map from the complex of decorated flags for ${\rm GL}_{n} $ to the weight four part of the standard cochain complex of the Lie coalgebra ${\Bbb L}_{\leq 4}(\F)$.

-Corollary \ref{COR112} of Theorem \ref{THRN} implies that for each $N$ there exists a map from the complex of decorated flags for $GL_N$ to the weight four polylogrithmic complex ${\cal B}^\bullet(\F;4)$.
-One can define it by subtracting from the original map the coproduct of the following element:
+Corollary \ref{COR112} of Theorem \ref{THRN} implies that for each $N$ there exists a map from the complex of decorated flags for ${\rm GL_N}$ to the weight four polylogarithmic complex ${\cal B}^\bullet(\F;4)$.
+One can define it by subtracting from the original map the cobracket of the following element:

 Then the obtained map lands in ${\Bbb L}_4(\F) \to \B_3(\F) \otimes \F^\times\to \B_2(\F) \otimes \Lambda^2 \F^\times \to \Lambda^4 \F^\times$.
-So by Theorem \ref{THRN}c) it lands in the subcomplex ${\cal B}_4(\F) \to \B_3(\F) \otimes \F^\times\to \B_2(\F) \otimes \Lambda^2 \F^\times \to \Lambda^4 \F^\times$.
+So by Theorem \ref{THRN}c) it lands in the subcomplex ${\rm B}_4(\F) \to \B_3(\F) \otimes \F^\times\to \B_2(\F) \otimes \Lambda^2 \F^\times \to \Lambda^4 \F^\times$.